ankilshah4193/harikrupa/README.md

 [![npm version](https://img.shields.io/npm/v/harikrupa.svg)](https://www.npmjs.com/package/harikrupa)
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 Harikrupa is a lightweight, high-performance CLI tool designed to help developers navigate burnout, stress, and life's complex decisions.
-It utilizes a **Hybrid RAG (Retrieval-Augmented Generation) Architecture**: performing zero-latency semantic search locally, followed by high-speed inference via the Groq API to provide a customized, bilingual response.
+It utilizes a Hybrid RAG (Retrieval-Augmented Generation) Architecture: performing zero-latency semantic search locally, followed by high-speed inference via the Groq API to provide a customized, bilingual response.
+Named from the Sanskrit Hari (a name for the Divine, often associated with Lord Krishna) and Kripa (grace) .. literally "the grace of the Divine" .. this CLI brings a small moment of that grace into your terminal, one verse at a time.

 ---